quantumlib/Cirq/docs/google/calibration.md

 *   Metric key: single_qubit_readout_separation_error

 When measured by the system, the |0⟩ and |1⟩ states manifest as outgoing analog signals.
-These signals must be interpreted as being in one state or the other.
+These signals must be interpreted as signifying one state or the other.
 Since these analog signals are continuous distributions, there will be some statistical overlap in the two distributions that would be theoretically impossible to distinguish.
 This is classified as the separation error, and is calculated by fitting Gaussian distributions to the signals prepared in the
 |0⟩ state and |1⟩ state and calculating the overlap between the two